-A maximum of 30 credit hours may be earned by examination for application toward the Bachelor of Arts or Science Degree.
+A maximum of 30 credit hours may be earned by examination for application toward the BachelorDegrees.
 Concordia will determine the award of postsecondary academic credit for extra institutional credit-by-examination programs related to the student's educational objective at Concordia based on the most recent recommendations by the American Council on Education.
 Concordia assumes no responsibility for awarding credit for examinations taken that are not on the acceptable list for such credit.